Chapter 20: An Urban Dilemma

 He also heard a sound of amusement coming from Fiona.
 “Mmm… Thorndyke?
 Am I making you uncomfortable?” she said coyly, but the Human ignored her.

 “Yes Thorndyke, I sent you several requests on this in the last hour alone,” she demurred, her tone husky.
-“Kintobor was asking if I knew something of it and I told him I’d message you for more details.
+“Kintobor was asking if I knew something about it and I told him I’d message you for more details.
 If you would have read and answered my emails instead of concentrating on your little friend here, I would have had something ready for the President a half hour ago.”
-She flipped her hair away from her eyes.
+She flipped her hair away from her eyes, her voice lowering to a purr.
 “You know how he is when he doesn’t get what he wants in a timely manner.
 And now because of that, I may risk roboticization.”
 She pouted at him.
 “You… wouldn’t want that to happen now, would you?
 Especially since I know of your dirty, little secret here?”
 She then folded her arms and tilted her head to the side, her eyes narrowing dangerously.
 “Need I remind you who it was that helped you procure all of these resources at your request?”

 So when Chris approached her several months ago to ask for her assistance with his robotics project, against his better judgement, she complied with his request.
 What was unusual at the time was that she had asked for nothing in return, save for the occasional visit or two to see his progress.
 ‘I guess something has changed… Otherwise, she wouldn’t be here now asking for my assistance with something…’ “…Of course not,” he replied as he rubbed the nape of his neck.
 “You know how much I enjoy our little chats.”

 He heard Fiona smirk behind him.
 She walked towards his desk, her heels muffled underneath the soft, carpeted floors of the office.
-He saw the fox take a picture frame with him and a pretty, blonde-haired woman who sat in a wheelchair, her aquamarine eyes twinkling in the light.
+He saw the fox take a picture frame with him and a pretty, blonde-haired woman with aquamarine eyes who sat in a wheelchair.
 “How is that darling Helen of yours?”
 Fiona asked, running a well-manicured finger against the framed picture.
 “I surmise you haven’t seen much of her in the last few days?”

 “Simple, Thorndyke.
 I want to weaponize it,” Fiona said, her eyes glittering malevolently.